JonathanGregory/ar5gmslr/README.md

 [Hermans et al.  (2021)](10.1029/2020GL092064).

-The program uses the freely available [`cf-python` library](https://ncas-cms.github.io/cf-python) for input and output of netCDF files and for convenience in manipulating the data in memory.
+The program uses the freely available [`cf-python` package](https://ncas-cms.github.io/cf-python) for input and output of netCDF files and for convenience in manipulating the data in memory.
 To run the program for AR5 input using all defaults:

 ```
-import ar5gmslr # includes 'import cf' for the cf-python library
+import ar5gmslr # includes 'import cf' for the cf-python package
 ar5gmslr.project('ar5_input') # directory in this repository
 ```